Ramesh-DarkAngel/Car-Race/README.md

 1. Download the "Cobra Game.zip" and extract them into your preferred location and folder (Eg: ~Desktop\Car Race).
 2. Just double click the Car Race.exe to play.

-Note: You may need python to be installed into your system first.
+Note:
+1. Window's virus & threat protection may delete the .exe files after extraction.
+Kindly "Allow" the .exe file to be run in your system.

 Special Credits: Click Clack Code